-According to the CNDDB and CNPS, seven (7) special-status plant species have been recorded in the Hesperia quadrangle (refer to Attachment D).
-The only special-status plant species observed on-site during the field investigation was Joshua tree (CDFW Candidate Endangered).
-The only special-status plant species observed during the field investigation was western Joshua tree.
-The project site has been subject to anthropogenic disturbances from grading, illegal dumping, off-road vehicular access and surrounding development.
-These disturbances have reduced the suitability of the habitat to support special-status plant species known to occur in the general vicinity of the project site and has significantly reduced the density of the onsite Joshua tree population.
-Based on habitat requirements for specific special-status plant species and the availability and quality of habitats needed by each species, it was determined that the project site does not have the potential to support the remainder of the special-status plant species known to occur in the vicinity of the site and all are presumed to be absent.
+According to the CNDDB and CNPS, seven (7) special-status plant species have been recorded in the Hesperia quadrangle (refer to Attachment C).
+The only special-status plant species observed on-site during the field investigation was Joshua tree.
+As noted above, the western Joshua tree is now a State Candidate species.
+A total of thirteen (13) western Joshua trees were found on the project site.
+However, the project site has been subject to anthropogenic disturbances which have greatly reduced the suitability of the habitat to support special-status plant species known to occur in the region.

+Based on habitat requirements of the other special-status plant species known to occur within the Hesperia quadrangle, and the availability and quality of habitats needed by each species, it was determined that the project site does not to have the potential to support any additional special-status plant species and all are presumed to be absent.